JackPikatea/pikatea-documentation/docs/PikateaMacropadGB4/pikatea-macropad-gb4-kit-assembly-guide.md

 ## Prepare the Circuit Board
 The base circuit board is used for each of the 3 key, 5 key, and 7 key configurations.

 Plug in the PCB and verify all the LEDs work.
-Do this before snapping the board to the correct size.
+Do this before snipping the board to the correct size.

 ![](/assets/GB4/PXL_20220929_023937123.jpg)